jiv007/Distancia/README.txt

 - Ruined Farsteel Item - Does nothing
 - Farsteel Bulkhead - Drops 3-9 'Ruined Farsteel'
+- Farclay Block - Drops 4 'Farclay Ball' when mined with a shovel
+- Farclay Ball - Can be crafted into 'Farclay Block,' does nothing
-- Farclay Block - Does nothing
+- Nearsteel Ore - Does nothing

 ---PLANNED FEATURES---